OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

 ![](image2.png "width=500")

-We select `Toronto : Roy Thomson Hall` as the venue, and leave the default time.
+We select `Toronto : Roy Thomson Hall` as the venue and leave the default time.
 Then click the `Order tickets` button.

 ![](image3.png "width=500")

 Select the `A - Premier platinum reserve` section, and enter `2` for the number of tickets.
-Enter an email in the `Order Summary` section, and click the `Add tickets` button to confirm these choices.
+Enter an email address in the `Order Summary` section, and click the `Add tickets` button to confirm these choices.

 ![](image4.png "width=500")